Kademi/keditor/README.md

 /**!
  * Configuration:
  * @option {Boolean} niceScrollEnabled Enable niceScroll or not
+ * @option {Boolean} nestedContainerEnabled Enable nested container or not
  * @option {String} btnMoveContainerText Text content for move button of container
  * @option {String} btnMoveComponentText Text content for move button of component
  * @option {String} btnSettingContainerText Text content for setting button of container